-Employers’ liability insurance could cover your legal fees and costs if an employee made a claim against you for work-related illness or injury, for example if they slipped over and injured themselves on a wet floor in your shop.
+Employers’ Liability Insurance could cover your legal fees and costs if an employee made a claim against you for work-related illness or injury, for example if they slipped over and injured themselves on a wet floor in your business.
 If this leaves them unable to work for a period of time they may claim against your business for the money they have lost.

 How much is Employers’ Liability Insurance?